funkia/turbine/README.md

 * Side-effects are expressed with a declarative IO monad.
 This allows for easy testing of code with side-effects.
 Furthermore, the IO-monad is integrated with FRP.
-* The entire dataflow through applications is explicit and easy to follow.
+* The entire data flow through applications is explicit and easy to follow.
 * Our libraries are available both as CommonJS and ES2015 modules.
   This allows for tree-shaking.